jrogan5/Plant-Monitor/README.md

 This project is a Christmas present to my sister, an Automated Plant Monitor.
+(WORK IN PROGRESS!!)
 It constantly monitors the soil humidity conditions of up to 8 plants at once and dispenses water from a reservoir as needed.

 This repository only contains code I wrote, but if you are interested in recreating this project, contact me at jrog1000@outlook.com so I can delve further into the dependencies and hardware configurations/requirements.